Do you want to make sure your snakes are getting the best possible nutrition?

 Use hot, but not boiling, water to warm up the cold mouse.

-As soon as you have completed this process, feed it to the snake, as the mouse will start to decay quickly if you wait too long.
+Feed it to the snake as soon as you have completed this process, as the mouse will start to decay quickly if you wait too long.

 Tips For Frozen Mice

-As you go to feed your snake and defrost a feeder mouse, there are a few extra tips you should keep in mind.
+As you feed your snake and defrost a feeder mouse, there are a few extra tips you should keep in mind.

 If you notice the mouse smells bad once you thaw it, do not feed it to your snake.